phac-nml/irida-next/docs-site/docs/development/development_processes/pull_request_workflow.md

 1. If the pull request contains more than 500 changes:
    * Explain the reason
 1. Mention any major breaking changes.
-1. Inlcude proper test and make sure all tests pass (unless it contains a test exposing a bug in existing code).
+1. Include proper tests and make sure all tests pass (unless it contains a test exposing a bug in existing code).
 Every new class should have corresponding unit tests, even if the class is exercised at a higher level, such as a feature test.
    * If a failing CI build seems to be unrelated to your contribution, you can try restarting the failing CI job, rebasing on top of target branch to bring in updates that may resolve the failure, or if it has not been fixed yet, ask a developer to help you fix the test.
 1. The PR contains a few logically organized commits, or has squashing commits enabled.
 1. The changes can merge without problems.
 If not, you should rebase if you're the only one working on your feature branch, otherwise merge the default branch into the PR branch.